stanleyhuangyc/MultiLCD/README.md

 * LCD1602 shield
 * ZT I2C OLED module

-With this library, the sketch code needs only very little change to switch from one shield to another for display.
+With this library, the sketch code needs only very little change to switch from one LCD shield to another.
-To use a specific shield or module as the display of Arduino, all needed is to use one of following declarations:
+To use a specific shield or module as the display for Arduino, you need to include library header at the beginning of the sketch.

+    #include <MultiLCD.h>

+And use one of following declarations before your code.

+For I2C OLED module:

-    LCD_OLED lcd; /* for I2C OLED module */
+    LCD_OLED lcd;

-    LCD_PCD8544 lcd; /* for LCD4884 shield or Nokia 5100 screen module */
+For LCD4884 shield or Nokia 5100 module:

+    LCD_PCD8544 lcd;

+For LCD1602 shield:

-    LCD_1602 lcd; /* for LCD1602 shield */
+    LCD_1602 lcd;

 The library provides easy-to-use APIs for text display, including: